 A Sage survey of more than 500 business owners (and decision-makers) suggests that one of the barriers to trading abroad is a lack of understanding around international trading regulations.
 Navigating foreign legislation, dealing with currency fluctuations and international trading regulations is off-putting.

 Seeking accurate legal or tax advice before making the first steps abroad is vitally important.
 Businesses such as Trade Horizons can offer your business the expertise and support you need to establish and grow your business in the UK or beyond.

-Our aim here at UK IT, is to enable business decision makers to maintain focus on all legal/legislation implications without the need to consider the impact an overseas expansion has on their IT setup.
+Our aim here at UK IT Service is to enable business decision-makers to maintain focus on all legal/legislation implications without the need to consider the impact an overseas expansion has on their IT setup.
 Adjusting your technology and suggesting improvements to best accommodate changes within your company is our area of expertise.

 Poor supply chain management is one of the most common pitfalls for SMEs.
 It’s alarming how much potential efficiency is lost when companies fail to maximise each and every area of the business.
 Wastage can hold a business back in its quest for sustainable growth.

 Remember the simple principle: the longer the supply chain, the more scope there is for things to go wrong.
 A supply chain is only as strong as its weakest link.

 Staff -- and management thereof -- are of course crucial.
 But SMEs increasingly lean on technology in order to responsibly assist the supply chain.
 Most areas of business in today’s digital age, technology is used for support — from product development at the forefront, to project planning at management level, to accounting at the back-end.